 Librarian for History, Iberian, Ibero-American & Chicano Studies

-Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history and Iberian, Latin American and Chicano/Latino Studies.
+Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history, and in Iberian, Latin American and Chicano/Latino Studies.
 I have served the Libraries in the Research and Publications Committee and in the Elections, Nominations and Appointments Committee.
 From 2009 to 2014 I served in the Scholarly Communication Collaborative, advocating involving faculty members and graduate students in panels and forums on open access and open education sponsored by the Libraries.
-From 2007 to 2018 I served in the Diversity Outreach Collaborative, I promote awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
-For 18 years I have co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies shared research projects.
+From 2007 to 2018 I served in the Diversity Outreach Committee, promoting awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
+From 1997 to 2019 I co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies shared research projects.
 Since March 2020 I serve in the Discovery to Access Stearing Committee.
 I am committed to librarianship as a profession, and consider the Libraries an integral part of the University.

 Master of Arts in Ibero-American Studies from the Catholic University of America

 Master of Science in Library and Information Science from Simmons College Graduate School of Library and Information Science

 Early U.S.-Hispanic Relations, 1776-1860: an Annotated Bibliography (Metuchen, NJ: Scarecrow Press, 1994).